makerdao/community/governance/votes/Executive vote - July 29, 2022.md

 ### RWA-009 Huntingdon Valley Bank (HVBank) Onboarding

 As per [this poll](https://vote.makerdao.com/polling/QmQMDasC#vote-breakdown), RWA-009 Huntingdon Valley Bank (HVBank) will be onboarded with the following parameters, if this executive proposal passes.
+Note that the approval of this executive will result in an immediate **25 million DAI** draw down.

 #### Collateral Parameters